w3c/webextensions/proposals/hybrid_permissions.md

 ** Proposal Summary**

-Introduce a concept of “hybrid_permissions” which will offer existing extensions a simplified new-install experience by prompting users with both (1) required and (2) optional permissions and maintain current behavior for “optional_permissions” for users who already have the extension installed.
+Introduce a concept of “hybrid_permissions” which will offer existing extensions a simplified new-install experience by prompting users with both (1) install-time (required) and (2) optional permissions and maintain current behavior for “optional_permissions” for users who already have the extension installed.

 Extension manifest file example: